HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

   Note that the code system value **SHOULD** be supplied for each additional code.
 - The observations **MAY** have [component] observations.
 For example, to qualify the vital sign observation 8310-5 - *Body temperature*, 8327-9 - *Body temperature measurement site** (oral, forehead, rectal, etc) may be used as a component observation.
 Several of these are provided in the FHIR core specification [vital signs table].
-- {:.bg-success}An Observation without a value, **SHALL** include a reason why the data is absent *unless* there are 1) component observations, or 2) reporting vital signs panel components using  `Observation.hasMember`.
+- An Observation without a value, **SHALL** include a reason why the data is absent *unless* there are 1) component observations, or 2) reporting vital signs panel components using  `Observation.hasMember`.
   - \*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`
 - Implementers may use this profile as a base for other vital signs in addition to those in this guide.